k-sauvee/chutney/docs/docs/getting_started/run.md

   ~
 -->

-Now, in order to run your first scenario, you need to configure your project and build tool according to your preferences.
+Now, in order to run your first scenario **locally**, you need to configure your project and build tool according to your preferences.

-Chutney Kotlin DSL provides a JUnit 5 Runner with annotations.

-It provides also a `Launcher` class you can use the way you want.
-You are free to run your scenarios _when_ and _anywhere_ you want (be it in a `main` if you wish).

-In the following sections :

-* you will see how to use the JUnit 5 Runner and annotations.
-* you will see how to use the `Launcher` in a standard test, attached to the `integration` phase and run using the maven failsafe plugin.
+Here, you will see how to run your scenario as an integration test with the maven failsafe plugin.

+Chutney provides two ways for doing this

+ * A JUnit 5 Engine with annotations.
+ * A specific `Launcher` class.

+??? tip "Launcher"

+    The specific `Launcher` class could be used anywhere you need it (let it be a `main` for example).

+??? note "Other ways to run a scenario"

+    * **Web interface** : After defining an environment and your scenario (via [synchronization](/documentation/synchronize.md)), you could use the web interface to launch an execution.

+    * **IntelliJ plugin** : The [idea plugin](/documentation/intellij_plugin.md) provides a way to [execute](/documentation/intellij_plugin.md/#execution) a scenario from its JSON representation.

-# Using Chutney JUnit5 Engine
+# Chutney JUnit5 Engine

-When using the JUnit5 engine, we recommend you to use JSON files to [declare your environments and targets](/getting_started/write.md/#define-your-test-environment-alternative).
+When using the JUnit5 engine, we recommend you to use JSON files to [declare your environments and targets](/getting_started/write.md/#define-a-test-environment-alternative).

 Create a Kotlin file (ex. `Junit5SearchFeat.kt`) with the following content :